 and its more persistent form, Chronic Telogen Effluvium

 The Asian research teams state that, ''Whereas hair develops after birth in mammalian species, hair mostly grows in a precocial bird, in the chicken, between hatching days 14 and 15.
 Therefore, we hypothesized that the chicken egg contains a key hair growth factor.
 In this study, we demonstrated that water-soluble peptides derived from the egg yolk stimulate VEGF [vascular endothelial growth factor] production and human hair follicle dermal papilla cell growth.
 We also found that these peptides enhance murine hair growth and improve hair growth in FPHL.

 Finally, we characterized that water-soluble egg yolk peptides induce VEGF expression through insulin growth factor-1 receptor activation-induced hypoxia-inducible factor-1α transcription pathway.
 We have given the name “hair growth peptide (HGP)” to this water-soluble egg yolk peptide.'

 These one-a-day hair supplements are not designed to treat hair loss, nor to replace a balanced diet.
-They are a supplementary product to help support hair growth and are often provided to clients as part of a holistic, custom hair loss treatment programme featuring clinically-proven medications.
-They can also be purchased directly from the dedicated website hairvitalics.com.
+They are a supplementary product often taken in addition to using the clinically-proven topical and/or oral hair loss treatments

 Anyone who is concerned about thinning hair or unusual hair loss would be best advised to seek professional advice as a first port of call.
 That way, a hair expert can provide the necessary diagnosis - so that you know what you're dealing with - and personalised treatment recommendations based on their findings.